 - The F.R.S.-FNRS (Chargé de recherches; Chercheur temporaire postdoctoral, within PDR or Télévie)

-- The UCLouvain (FSR Incoming Postdoc Fellowship - mandatory to apply to the F.R.S.-FNRS first)
+- The UCLouvain (FSR Incoming Postdoc Fellowship - mandatory to apply for "Chargé de recherches FNRS" first)

 - Wallonia-Brussels-International (InWBI Excellency Fellowship)